ronalking182/Kingscode/posts/conditional-statement-in-Java.md

 Decision-making statements, as the name suggests, determine which statements are executed and when.
 Decision-making statements parse the Boolean expression and control the program flow based on the outcome of the condition.Java has the following conditional statements:

-- Use `if` to specify a block of code to be executed, if a specified condition is true
+-Use `if` to specify a block of code to be executed, if a specified condition is true

-- Use `else` to specify a block of code to be executed, if the same condition is false
+-Use `else` to specify a block of code to be executed, if the same condition is false

-- Use `else if` to specify a new condition to test, if the first condition is false
+-Use `else if` to specify a new condition to test, if the first condition is false

-- Use `switch` to specify many alternative blocks of code to be executed
+-Use `switch` to specify many alternative blocks of code to be executed

 &nbsp;

-**1. If Statement:**Use the `if`
- statement to specify a block of Java code to be executed if a condition is `true`.
+**1.If Statement:** Use the `if` statement to specify a block of Java code to be executed if a condition is `true`.

 ```java